Incontinence & Prolapse Surgery in Dayton, OH

 Incontinence surgery is a procedure used to remedy urinary incontinence, which is an intense and sudden urge to urinate, followed by an accidental leak.
 Surgical methods used to treat incontinence may include:

 - Prolapse surgery

-Why is incontinence surgery used?
+When is incontinence surgery needed?

 Incontinence surgery is used for treating urinary incontinence.
 If you have attempted kegel exercises, adjusted your diet, and tried various medications, but are still experiencing uncontrollable urinary leaks, surgery may be a solution.
 Surgery can be used for:

 What happens during surgery will vary based on the type of procedure performed.
 A general overview of each type of procedure are as follows:

 - Sling procedures – involves your doctor using your body tissue, mesh tape, or other artificial materials to create a sling to hold your urethra or bladder neck.
 This procedure is mainly used for stress incontinence.

 - Bladder neck suspension – involves your doctor attaching stitches in vaginal tissue and attaching it to the pubic bone for support.

 What results can I expect from incontinence surgery?

 The primary benefit of urinary incontinence surgery is its ability to help remedy accidental urinary leaks.
 With incontinence surgery, you may be able to live life without fear of urinary accidents.